Got an Idea?

 They’re what drives BHCD.
 The BHCD organization was structured to manage and facilitate a portfolio of projects addressing needs in our community.

-First Step: Let us know
+First Step: Let us know with a quick email

 The BHCD Board meets regularly to evaluate ideas from the community.
 To get the process started, just send an email to email@example.com or call (or visit with) one of the BHCD directors.
 (But we prefer an email, since reducing the idea to writing often helps it take shape in the proposer’s mind and makes it clearer to us what’s in mind.)